Mini-Conf/Mini-Conf/templates/content/call-for-papers.md

 #### Open Access

-ACM-CHIL is committed to open science and ensuring our proceedings are freely available.
+ACM CHIL is committed to open science and ensuring our proceedings are freely available.
 The conference will make use of the ‘ACM Authorizer “Open Access” Service’ and ‘ACM OpenTOC Service’, allowing unrestricted access to individual papers as well as the overall proceedings, [see here](https://www.acm.org/publications/openaccess) for more details.